Ovechkin among those busting expectations

 Alex Ovechkin, left winger, Washington Capitals

-When we last saw him: Puttering along to the lowest goals-per-game average of his career (0.40), which prompted fantasy owners to treat him like he was radioactive and critics to declare that we're witnessing the statistical downslide of the best goal scorer of his generation.
+When we last saw him: Puttering along to the lowest goals-per-game average of his career (0.40), which prompted fantasy owners to treat him like he was radioactive and critics to declare that we were witnessing the statistical downslide of the best goal scorer of his generation.

 Now: Ovechkin has 10 goals in nine games, six of them at even strength.
 All of this comes after coach Barry Trotz split up Ovechkin and longtime center Nicklas Backstrom, as Ovi has played the majority of his minutes with Evgeny Kuznetsov.
 Ovechkin is (noticeably) lean and still mean, and it's great that he remains a scoring machine.